 And the game began: TomBat rapidly flew over Vlad’s head and tried to surprise Vlad with a strike to his back.
 But Vlad was fully-protected (as VPN apps usually are).
 He was not only defended by the shield, but he was also wearing a strong (encrypted) armor.

-They both had their advantages, but who do you think it won?
-Don’t be shy and let us know in the comments at the end of the article.
+They both had their advantages, but who do you think won?
+Please don’t be shy, and let us know in the comments at the end of the article.

 What is a VPN for Chrome (and what is not)

-Let’s start with some clarifications: firstly, “VPN for Chrome” or “Chrome VPN” is not a special type of VPN, secondly, the so-called “VPN extensions” are not using the VPN technology.
+Let’s start with some clarifications: firstly, “VPN for Chrome” or “Chrome VPN” is not a special type of VPN.
+Secondly, the so-called “VPN extensions” are not using VPN technology.

-Thus, a VPN for Chrome is an improper name for the case when the VPN is activated at the OS level and the Chrome browser is using the same encrypted tunnel as the other applications.
+Thus, a VPN for Chrome is an improper name when the VPN is activated at the OS level, and the Chrome browser uses the same encrypted tunnel as the other applications.

 VPN extension vs. VPN app

 The term Chrome VPN is sometimes correlated with the one of VPN extension.
-This is not accurate as browser extensions are only capable of enabling proxy settings, and they can not initiate a VPN tunnel.
+This is not accurate as browser extensions can only enable proxy settings, and they can not initiate a VPN tunnel.

 Chrome extensions and browser plugins are not VPNs but are simply encrypted proxies, usually HTTPS or SSL proxies.

-Chrome extensions do, however, work similarly to VPNs in that they encrypt traffic and sent it via an intermediary server.
+However, Chrome extensions work similarly to VPNs in that they encrypt traffic and sent it via an intermediary server.
 This helps to get around censorship, unblocking websites, and protecting your privacy.
 However, keep in mind that a VPN extension will not help you unblock websites if you’re located in a country like China.

 Thus, next time you search for “free VPNs for Chrome,” be aware that most of the search results you get are actually not true VPNs.